HunterAP23/Python_Optimization_Tester/README.md

 1. Download the newest version of PyPy (skip if you're not planning on using PyPy).
 2. Download the newest version of Anaconda (skip if you're not planning on using Anaconda).
 3. Download or clone the repository.
-4. Install the pip requirements with `pip install requirements.txt`
+4. Install the pip requirements with `pip install -r requirements.txt -U`
 5. Run the program!
 I included the related `.bat` and `.sh` files for running the different runtimes as needed.
   * <b>Windows</b>: